Taking stock of unfathomable losses

 Germany’s signature sparkling wine finds a new identity.

-Exploring what happens when intention and connection outweigh targets in the importer-producer relationship.
+Exploring what happens when connection outweighs targets in the importer-producer relationship

 Sektlaune: an exuberant love, an idiosyncratic, inherently German emotional condition condensed into a single word.

-A glimpse into Austria’s sparkling wine scene, from serious Winzersekt to three-dimensional pét-nat.
+A glimpse into Austria’s sparkling scene, from Winzersekt to pét-nat

 How a chance call and a promise to set the bar high launched Germany's newest next-level Sekt project.

-From Europe’s highest vineyard to edgy natural wines, a microcosm of what South Tyrol does best.
+From Europe’s highest vineyard to natural wines in a microcosm of South Tyrol

-It is not the sacrifice, it’s the focus that brings Freyheit.
+It is not sacrifice, but focus that brings "Freyheit."